senthilarul/senthilarul.github.io/_pages/about.md

     <p><center><a href="https://senthilarul.github.io/assets/pdf/Arul_CV_Github.pdf">Curriculum Vitae</a></center></p>

 news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
-projects: true
+projects: false
 ---
 I am a Ph.D. candidate in <a href="https://ece.umd.edu">Electrical and Computer Engineering</a> at the University of Maryland, College Park, specializing in multi-agent navigation within complex environments under the guidance of <a href="https://scholar.google.com/citations?user=X08l_4IAAAAJ&hl=en">Prof. Dinesh Manocha</a>.
 My research integrates robotics, motion planning, and reinforcement learning to advance AI technology.
 Specifically, I specialize in cooperative navigation and motion planning under uncertainty, exploring innovative solutions for real-world applications.
 In addition, I completed two internships at <a href="https://amazon.jobs/en/teams/lab126/">Amazon Lab126</a>, specifically with the <a href="https://www.amazon.jobs/content/en/teams/devices-services/consumer-robotics">Consumer Robotics group</a>.